-The studios are below-market work space for artists in the local Virginia and Washington, DC metro area.
+The studios are below-market value work space for artists in the local Virginia and Washington, DC metro area.
 The program provides an opportunity for collaboration between artists and their community.
 This includes, but is not limited to, exhibition space, retail space, performance space, educational programs, and other ways to contribute to the cultural vibrancy of Arlington, VA.
 Artists that will be a good fit for this residency are those who are community-minded and understand the importance of the arts in a sustainable and vibrant society.
 Studios do not include living quarters, only studio/work space.

-The ARC3409 Arts Studios are owned and operated by the homeowners of ARC 3409 Wilson Blvd.
+The ARC3409 Arts Studios are owned and operated by the homeowners of ARC 3409 Unit Owners Association.
 We are community members who live, work, and are invested in the success of our neighborhood.
 This includes the arts as part of that community ecosystem.
-Prior to transitioning ownership to condo owners, the building was owned by a developer who opened up the art studios to local artists based on a Site Plan requirement.
+Prior to transitioning ownership to the unit owners association, the building was owned by a developer who opened up the art studios to local artists based on a Site Plan requirement.
 We must continue this mission and want to provide this opportunity to more artists to create their work and interact with the community.

-The artists that are selected are invited to engage with both the residents of 3409 Wilson Blvd. as well as the local surrounding community and partners.
+The artists that are selected are invited to engage with both the residents of ARC 3409. as well as the local surrounding community and partners.
 We are closely located to the Arlington Arts Center, The Gallery at Clarendon, George Mason and are excited to be a part of this growing Arlington arts community.
-Artists will use work space as a platforms to bring the arts into the community in a visible and accessible format.
+Artists will use work space as a platform to bring the arts into the community in a visible and accessible format.